 Monopolies have a decreasing Marginal Revenue curve.

 A monopoly sets the market price and thus when a monopoly must sell an additional unit, it has to lower the price of the product in order to meet the increased demand.
-In order to calculate the monopoly’s MR, we must add up the revenue gained from selling the additional unit and subtract the revenue lost due to the decrease in price.
+To calculate the monopoly’s MR, we must add up the revenue gained from selling the additional unit and subtract the revenue lost due to the decrease in price.

 Thus, the MR for a monopoly will be less than the price of the product.